-- 2.189 The caseworker should contact the complainant as soon as possible, and before reaching any decision on their case.
-This includes reaching a decision to whether to limit the number and types of issues we will be considering.
+- 2.189 The caseworker should contact the complainant within ten working days of allocation.
+There is no requirement that the caseworker has fully reviewed the case before this contact.
+It is important though that they are able to introduce themselves and provide direct contact details for future conversations.
 During this contact, the caseworker should clarify that the purpose of undertaking further consideration of a complaint is to decide whether to send a case for detailed investigation.
 (Policy requirements) - 2.190 The default position is that our initial contact should be by telephone.
 If a complainant tells us they have a preferred method of communication during initial contact, then we should use that method instead from then on.
 (Policy requirements)